arbor-sim/arbor/doc/contrib/dependency-management.rst

 Dependency management
 =====================

 Arbor relies on a (small) number of dependencies.
-Some are configured before building (e.g. a C++ compiler, optionally MPI bindings, libxml2, etc.), and some are present in the repo, either as a `git submodule <https://git-scm.com/docs/git-submodule>`_ or as copy.

-The in-repo dependencies are located in ``ext/``, with the exception of `Pybind11 <https://github.com/pybind/pybind11>`_, which lives in ``python/pybind11``.
+We can distinguish three kinds of deps:

+0. Source management dependencies: Git.
+1. Build dependencies.
+E.g. CMake, compilers like GCC or CUDA.
+2. Linking dependencies.
+E.g. MPI, libxml2.
+3. Source dependencies.
+These are present as `git submodules <https://git-scm.com/docs/git-submodule>`_ or as copy in ``ext/``.
+Their use is optional: users who need integration with their package manager (e.g. apt, spack, yum) can link to those versions instead.

+Note that the actual dependencies of your build configuration may vary.

 In addition, ``spack/package.py`` contains a copy of the Spack package definition `upstream <https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/arbor/package.py>`_.
 Here instructions for both in-repo and configure-time dependencies are defined.